thiagomorato/php-assessment/readme.md

 # PHP assessment

-This was an assessment for a job, basically it is a task manager made as a restful API resourse with some validation and custom messages.
+It is a task manager made as a restful API resourse with some validation and custom messages.
+It was an accessment for a job and it was developed in a few hours so it is just a small sample of my work.
+Also I can't review publicly what were the assessment specifications so if you find some strange/unusual/funny log or functionality it may be due that.

 ##Instalation